MAIF/melusine/docs/advanced/PreTrainedModelsHF.md

-The by_ml_detect function applies the model on a dataset that provides the model tokenized inputs and returns both the predictions outputs and the scores outputs.
-A certain threshold could be then defined in the detector configuration.
-The resulting prediction based on the score's validity and its threshold-crossing.
+The by_ml_detect function applies the model on a the input text.
+It returns both the predictions outputs and the scores outputs.
+A certain threshold could be then defined in the detector configuration so that the resulting prediction would be based on the score's validity and its threshold-crossing.

 ```python